Guitar chords

 2nd step: Play two chords

 There is no need to hurry.
 After you feel secure strumming one chord, it's time to expand with a second.
 To make it sound good when playing chords on the guitar, you must be able to move between chords smoothly.
 Therefore, as a beginner, you should start with chords that are easy to switch between.
-The following chord, A minor, is quite similar to the E minor showed above.
+The following chord, A minor, is quite similar to the E minor shown above.

 Try to move between these two chords, but don't stress.
 Strum slowly and wait several beats before switching to the next chord and do the same until you switch back again.